 Antibiotics, even those important to human medicine, are frequently used for rapid growth promotion in livestock and poultry and to prevent illness in animals living in cramped and unhealthy conditions.
 The FDA estimates that animal agriculture accounts for 70 percent of all U.S. antibiotic use.

 The overuse and misuse of antibiotics in the meat industry is contributing to the rise of antibiotic-resistance in the U.S. and across the world.
 This serious public health issue is responsible for 2 million infections and 23,000 deaths each year.
 Read the latest research here and here.

-- Report on the amount of antibiotics used, and for what purpose through to contract farmers (may start with company-owned and then on contract farms).
+- Report on the amount of antibiotics used annually, and for what purpose through to contract farmers (may start with company-owned and then on contract farms).
 Include total weight in kilograms, types of antibiotics administered and reason for administration (by species), and audit compliance against this policy using independent third-party verification and/or certification schemes.

 - Incorporate antibiotics stewardship into waste and water management plans for all relevant production facilities to reduce the potential spread of antibiotic-resistant bacteria through the disposal of animal waste.
 Adopt a management plan to reduce nutrient pollution in its supply chain with specific goals for pollution prevention and goals on reduction of wastewater discharge in facilities and throughout the supply chain

 - Restaurant Brands International